Musigwa-zz/ReadIT-Backend/README.md

 `yarn` or `npm install`

-### Make sure to have the postgres database created for the project
+### Make sure to have the postgreSQL database created for the project

 After setting up the database,